OhiaJanny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Use `chmod a+x hello` to adds execution permission to the owner, the group owner and the other users, to the file hello

 Use `chmod 007 hello` to sets the permission to the file hello as Owner, Group and Other users.

+Use `chmod 753 hello` to sets the mode of the file hello